-Low intensity exercises, such as walking, swimming and “gentle” biking are the best kind for spider veins elimination.
-Exercise that involves sudden pressure on the veins (such as running, rebounding, lifting weights) should be avoided.
+Any exercise that involves sudden pressure on the veins (such as running, rebounding, or lifting weights) should be avoided.

 Herbs To Boost Circulation and Strengthen Veins

-A few extremely effective herbs to boost circulation, strengthen the “walls” of your veins and making them more flexible are nature’s weapon against spider veins.
+A few extremely effective herbs to boost circulation, strengthen the “walls” of your veins, and make them more flexible – are nature’s weapons against spider veins.

 But, as with any other remedy, natural or not, check with your doctor first if you take any other medication or have a chronic illness (such as hypertension, or diabetes) to make sure it’s safe for you.

-The Vitamin B group is also known to be helpful in increasing blood flow and strengthen veins.
+The Vitamin B group is also known to be helpful in increasing blood flow and strengthening veins.

-You don’t need a prescription to wear compression stockings but only your doctor will be able to tell you how long you need to wear them to reduce the appearance of spider veins.
+You don’t need a prescription to wear a support hose but only your doctor will be able to tell you how long you need to wear them to reduce the appearance of superficial veins.

 Step #3 – Lifestyle Changes

-This way, as opposed to using a pillow, you legs are still elevated even when you toss and turn.
+This way, as opposed to using a pillow, your legs are still elevated even when you toss and turn.

 2. Try to avoid sitting or standing for long.
 If your job requires sitting or standing a lot, great solutions are out there.

-3. Get Spicy – Try to incorporate spicy foods in your daily diet, such as Cayenne Pepper, ginger root, turmeric root, onions and garlic.
+3. Get Spicy – try to incorporate spicy foods into your daily diet, such as Cayenne Pepper, ginger root, turmeric root, onions, and garlic.